 10. DARK BLUE + GRAY + WHITE

 I never miss an opportunity to talk about my favourite colour, Gentleman’s Gray.
 You can see more about this gorgeous colour here.
 I also recently posted about my favourite colours for your front door and of course, Gentleman’s Gray took the number one spot.
-(Pam, you’ll need to post the front door post first so it can be linked) This combo is great for anyone and any style of home.
+This combo is great for anyone and any style of home.
 Whether the architecture of your home is traditional or modern this is one of the colour palettes for red brick that I swear by.

 GENTLEMAN’S GRAY 2062-20

 I hope you’ve been inspired to give your red brick exterior a facelift this spring or summer.
 It’s particularly important if you live in a subdivision home to get the colours right.
 There are a lot of red brick homes found in subdivisions and there are some really big mistakes being made.